ljharb/resumer/readme.markdown

 # resumer

-Pause a stream resume it immediately on the next tick unless somebody called `.pause()`.
+Return a through stream that starts out paused and resumes on the next tick, unless somebody called `.pause()`.

 This module has the same signature as [through](https://npmjs.com/package/through).